Start of Main Content

 RankPrimary specialtyNumber of physicians trackedExplore dataset

-Fig. 1 Data is from the Definitive Healthcare PhysicianView product.
-Accessed August 2023.
+Fig. 1 Data is from the Definitive Healthcare PhysicianView product and represents a provider's self-reported specialty.
+Accessed October 2025.

 What is the most common oncology specialty?